Derive Macro godot::prelude::GodotClass

 You may want to have structs with the same name.
 With Rust, this is allowed using mod

 .
-However in GDScript,
+However, in GDScript

 there are no modules, namespaces, or any such disambiguation.
 Therefore, you need to change the names before they